nerissa29/reading-notes/class3-02.md

 For Windows Users:
-(Mine is) Apps > Installed Apps > Terminal [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) is another way if user wants to "remotely log into another machine then you will need an SSH client"[^1].
+(Mine is) Apps > Installed Apps > Terminal [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) is another way if user wants to "remotely log into another machine then you will need an SSH client[^1]”.

 #### Shell, Bash

-A **shell** is a part of OS that shows how the terminal behaves after running/executing the commands; **bash (Bourne agaian shell)** is one of the most common *shells* [^1].
+A **shell** is a part of OS that shows how the terminal behaves after running/executing the commands; **bash (Bourne again shell)** is one of the most common *shells* [^1].
 Typing the **echo $SHELL** on the terminal displays the shell you are using, as shown in the image below:

 <img width="563" alt="image" src="https://user-images.githubusercontent.com/113204667/207968282-a9ec96e2-3fd7-4c42-97c3-1e10235ef04f.png">

 #### Shortcuts

-The commands entered are usually stored in a history, one can use the arrow keys up and down to scroll the history, instead of typing the same command again[^1].
+The commands entered are usually stored in history; one can use the arrow keys up and down to scroll the history instead of typing the same command again[^1].

 ### Basic Navigation[^2]

 #### pwd

-The **pwd** (Print Working Dierectory) lets you know the current working directory you are in.
+The **pwd** (Print Working Directory) lets you know the current working directory you are in.

 <img width="608" alt="image" src="https://user-images.githubusercontent.com/113204667/207969826-4ff08cc3-dbb3-450c-8b0d-b3ecca97f850.png">